-The objective of the MetalPAT-Interreg project is to develop a low-cost computer application (MiCorr) to assist conservation professionals in the efficient, quick and non-invasive diagnosis of heritage metals.
+The objective of the MetalPAT-Interreg (2020-2022) project was to develop a low-cost computer application (MiCorr) to assist conservation professionals in the efficient, quick and non-invasive diagnosis of heritage metals.

 Fig. 1: The steps involved in using the MiCorr expert system.

-End-users are essential to the development of MiCorr thanks to an iterative approach, where the different functions of the application will be tested in-situ.
-Their feedback should make it possible to validate the functions judged to be effective and/or to modify the others in order to improve the relevance and effectiveness of the application.
-Furthermore, they will contribute to the enrichment of the database.
+End-users were essential to the development of MiCorr through an iterative approach, where the different functions of the application was tested in-situ.
+Their feedback made it possible to validate those functions that are deemed to be effective and/or to modify others in order to improve the relevance and efficiency of the application.
+Furthermore, they contributed to the enrichment of the database.

 *: Section d'Archéologie et Paléontologie (SAP)